jethrocarr/puppet-roadwarrior/README.md

 * `examplephone.p12` - A PCKS/P12 file that includes the client's cert and key
    capable of being imported to most devices for configuring.
 If your device can't import, try renaming from `.p12` to `.pfx` and see if that helps.
+The default password on this file is `password`.

 * `examplephone(Cert|Key).pem` - PEM format client cert and key.
 Try these if your device refuses to import the .p12 file above.